NgModules help organize an application into cohesive blocks of functionality.

 A lazy-loaded module has its own sub-root injector which typically is a direct child of the application root injector.

 Lazy-loaded services are scoped to the lazy module's injector.

 Components in external modules continue to receive the instance created for the application root.

 A list of supporting modules.

-Specifically, the list of modules whose exported components, directives or pipes are referenced by the component templates declared in this module.
+Specifically, the list of modules whose exported components, directives, or pipes are referenced by the component templates declared in this module.

 A component can use the

-We can import many standard directives with the
+You can import many standard directives with the

-A list of declarations — component, directive, and pipe classes — that an importing module can use.
+A list of declarations—component, directive, and pipe classes—that an importing module can use.